NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	Added Gamepad interaction (tested with Xbox 360 and PS3 so far) *Notice that you need to have your controller plugged in before starting the game or else it will not work.
 	Basic UI interaction regarding rupees, arrows and bombs.

+v0.1:

+	Added Link house map and surroundings.
+	You can move using the arrow keys in the keyboard.
+	Printed enemies are used as walls.
+They're not functional yet.
+	Enemy and map collisions implemented.
+	Link's house door doesn't get printed at the moment.

 AUTHORS